hakankorhasan/H2o-optimizer-task/README.md

  ## Asynchronous Data Processing (Big Data)

 To improve the performance of data processing, an asynchronous approach is implemented using GCD (Grand Central Dispatch).
 The `processMeasurementsAsynchronously` function demonstrates how to efficiently encode and decode a large dataset of `PKMeasurementOptimize` instances.
-(1 million dataset)
+(Millions of dataset...)

 ### Key Features: